• Skip to primary navigation

 On March 31, 2021, New York legalized the use of recreational marijuana.
 See what people in NYC’s Washington Square Park think about the new legislation.
 By Laura Beard, Rachel Fadem, Jack Gordon, and Kiana Turner

-Filed Under: Multimedia, Politics, Video Tagged With: marijuana, new york, New York Legalizes Marijuana, New York Legalizes Weed, Weed
+Filed Under: Multimedia, News, Politics, Video Tagged With: marijuana, new york, New York Legalizes Marijuana, New York Legalizes Weed, Weed

 March 11, 2020: The Day Everything Changed